ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-hytrust.md

 # Entrust integration
 {: #vrw-hytrust}

-{{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads requires Entrust CloudControl for identity and access management.
+{{site.data.keyword.cloud}} for VMware® Regulated Workloads requires Entrust CloudControl™ for identity and access management.
 Entrust CloudControl enables fine grained role-based access control with capability of forensic auditing for all actions that are taken by any privileged user.

 ## Management cluster
 {: #vrw-hytrust-management}